pensjonatus/flash-fiction/blog/longings.md

 ---
-title: 'Longings'
+title: Longings
 date: '2012-10-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Can a man be friends with a woman?
 He noticed her looking, but then she turned